CntoDev/level-up/roster/src/Roster.Web/README.md

 Using tool like pgAdmin4 connect to your server and create a new database called `identity`.

+## Create roster database

+Using tool like pgAdmin4 connect to your server and create a new database called `roster`.

 ## Build project

 Open powershell, go to root folder of Roster.Web project and build a project with `dotnet build`.